kobenairb/c_check_signatures/Readme.md

 A C program who take two arguments, -c which is the `.c` file to open and -h which the `.h` file to open.

-- raise an error if the `.c` file is not found or if the `.h` file is not found.
+- stop if the `.c` file is not found or if the `.h` file is not found. it means there is nothing to compare.
 - raise an error if the given arguments are not correct.

 Parse each files *(see `types.txt` for a full list of parsed tokens)*, so the `.c` file and the `.h` file and store the result of each in a separate structs: